 - Digital Intelligence: The UltraKit write-block product (see www.digitalintelligence.com) follows the everything-but-the-kitchen-sink model.
 All standard storage device formats, such as IDE, SCSI, SATA, and USB, are supported.
 Besides, the cables and power supplies are furnished, to make this kit one of the most complete in the industry.

 - Paraben: Paraben has taken the idea of a Faraday box and added silver-lined gloves to allow an investigator to work on a wireless device located inside the box.

 - The Wireless Stronghold Box (see www.paraben.com) is a must-see for any computer forensic laboratory working with wireless devices.
 This box, a Faraday cage, isolates any enclosed wireless device, making it a wireless write blocker.
 For added protection, all connections leading into the box are filtered.

 - Wiebetech : These write-protect devices run the spectrum from field kits to RAID systems.
 Wiebetech products (see www.wiebetch.com) are also sold by the major forensic software makers, which adds to their credibility.

 Media wiping equipment

-Whether you complete one case per year or one case per day, you need to wipe the media you work with before you even start your case, to ensure that no cross contamination between your cases occurs.
+Whether you complete one case per year or one case per day, you need to wipe the media you work with before you even start your case, to ensure that no cross-contamination between your cases occurs.

 Just be wary of third-party data wiping tools that don’t have a way to verify the data wipe and don’t have a data wipe report function.

 Human perceptions being what they are, having an unbiased way to record events and objects is essential to computer forensic investigators.
-The choice of which device or devices you ultimately choose is based on your needs, but you must use some form of unbiased documentation method.
+The choice of which device or devices you ultimately choose is based on your needs, but you must use some unbiased documentation method.

 The basic models now available are more than enough to document all your case needs, as long as you carry extra batteries and data storage capacity.